31 August, 2021

 It is a straightforward process to ensure compliance with the Gas Safety Regulations but there are three specific duties for landlords.

-Landlords must arrange a safety check every 12 months by a Gas Safe registered engineer.
+To qualify for and renew a gas safety certificate landlords must arrange a safety check every 12 months by a Gas Safe registered engineer.
 It can be carried out any time from 10 – 12 calendar months after the previous check whilst still preserving the original check expiry date.
 Where a gas safety check is carried out less than 10 months or more than 12 months after the previous gas safety check, it will have the effect of ‘resetting the clock’ and the new deadline date will now be 12 months from the date of this latest gas safety check.

 Once this has been done, you will be issued with a Landlord Gas Safety Record or Gas Safety certificate with details of all the checks that were carried out.
 It can also be referred to as a CP12 certificate.
 A copy of the gas safety record must be provided to an existing tenant within 28 days of the check being completed or to new tenants before they move in.
 Landlords must also keep copies of the record for two years.